 Minimum requirement: Completion of the Ontario Secondary School Diploma (a minimum of 30 credits).
 Five of these courses must be at the Grade 12 Advanced level (not including Music).
+One Grade 12 Advanced Level course must be English.
 Ontario Academic Courses (OAC) are not required but will be factored in.
 Consult with the Admissions Officer for details.